vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

-An alternative navigation path is provided by the `Photographers` screen.
+An alternative navigation path is provided by the `People` screen.
 This screen puts the photographer first, thus allowing you to find a photographer even if you don't know the name of the club (or clubs) the photographer is associated with: